 Ascension Day is one of the six Holy Days of obligation which requires mandatory mass attendance.
 As such, in some parts of the United States, the Church has got permission from the Vatican to observe Ascension Day on the Sunday after Ascension Thursday, to ensure all believers are able to attend Ascension Day services.

 Ascension Day is not a public holiday in the United States, businesses and schools remain open.

 After his crucifixion on Good Friday, Jesus resurrected from the dead on the third day, which was Easter Sunday.
 For the 40 days after Easter Sunday, Jesus walked with his Apostles to teach them how to spread the word of God and convert people into Christianity.
-At the end of the fortieth day, in Mount Olivet, Jesus commanded his disciples to stay in Jerusalem and then was lifted into heaven.
+At the end of the fortieth day, on the Mount of Olives, Jesus commanded his disciples to stay in Jerusalem and then was lifted into heaven.
 Thus the meaning of Ascension Day.